 Under this scheme, a family up to five members has to pay Rs.
 3,500 to get medical treatment worth Rs.
 100,000.
 And the family with more than five members has to add Rs.
 700 per member to be entitled to the insurance coverage from Rs.
 20,000 to Rs.
 200,000.
 So far, seven regional hospitals (Patna Hospital, Bharatpur Hospital, Ayurveda Teaching Hospital, Seti Hospital, Bheri Hospital, B. P. Koirala Institute of Health Sciences (Dharan) and Pokhara Academy of Health Science) have geriatric wards.
 But due to the lack of geriatric health personnel, including geriatricians and geriatric nurses, the wards are not operating as they should have.
 There are very few geriatricians for the treatment of older persons in Nepal.

-In addition to these, there are policies in place for the wellbeing of older people in the country.
+Policies in place In addition to these, there are policies in place for the wellbeing of older people in the country.
 In recent years, the government has formulated various guidelines and procedures in regard with the implementation of geriatric care centres, making available grants for the operation of model village for senior citizens and disable people, providing grants to local organisations working for senior citizens, disabled, children and women, among others.

 But all those guidelines and procedures are only limited in documents.
 Majority of older persons are still vulnerable and marginalised.
 They are unaware about their rights as well as their duties.
 It is essential for the developing countries like Nepal to call the UN Convention for ensuring the rights of older people.
 Each year, policymakers, human rights activists and other stakeholders come together in the United Nations Headquarters in New York for the Open Ended Working Group on Ageing for strengthening the protection of the human rights of older persons.
 This year also, they will meet in April from 11-14.
 However, no one has participated in this forum from Nepal for many years.
 It is time for us to voice for ensuring the rights of older persons.